Jack-alope/sourgough-ipfs/content/projects/website.md

 ---

-I have made website for various reasons-- a friends band, a bio design class, an art students portfolio, and of course this one.
+I have made website for various reasons-- a friend's band, a bio design class, an art student's portfolio, and of course this one.
 A full list of these can be found below.

 For sites that need to be editable without any programming knowledge I